10 Best Herbal Tinctures For Altitude Sickness

 withania somnifera tincture

-Withania somnifera, commonly known as ashwagandha, has been traditionally used in Ayurvedic medicine for its adaptogenic properties, which help the body manage stress and fatigue.
+Withania somnifera, commonly known as ashwagandha, has been traditionally used in Ayurvedic medicine for its adaptogenic properties that help the body manage stress and fatigue.

 panax ginseng tincture